openharmony/docs/en/application-dev/application-models/data-share-via-want.md

 >
 > Data sharing can be implemented only in FD format.
 For details about how to obtain the FD and file name, see [File Management](../reference/apis/js-apis-file-fs.md).

-In the preceding code, under the custom field **parameters**, the following **ability.picker.*** fields are used to pass the information to be displayed on the application selector:
+In the preceding code, under the custom field **parameters**, the following **ability.picker.*** fields are used to pass the information to be displayed on the application sharing box:

 - **ability.picker.type**: file type icon.
 - **ability.picker.fileNames**: file name.
 - **ability.picker.fileSizes**: file size, in bytes.
 - **ability.picker.fileNames** and **ability.picker.fileSizes** are arrays and have a one-to-one mapping.

 The following figure shows an example.

 ![](figures/ability-startup-with-implicit-want2.png)

 ## Shared Party